cudspan/schema/docs/page/HelloWorld.md

 the results you expect.

 There are many validators implemented against JSON Schema draft 7.
-You can even deploy them in your data process to make sure yoo always generate valid data.
+You can even deploy them in your data process to make sure you always generate valid data.
-For this tutorial we will use an online validator at:
+For this tutorial we will use the online validator at:

 <a href="https://www.jsonschemavalidator.net/" target="blank">https://www.jsonschemavalidator.net/</a>

-Copy the DIF schema from **FICTION ALERT: NEED SCHEMA LOCATION** to the clipboard.
+Copy the content of the DIF schema from **FICTION ALERT: NEED SCHEMA LOCATION**.
-Then navigate to the validator and pase the schema in the left-hand panel.
-Then copy the contents of your JSON file and paste it into the right-hand panel.
+Then navigate to the validator and paste the schema in the left-hand panel.
+Then copy the content of your JSON file and paste that into the right-hand panel.
 You should see no errors.

 {% if site.github.pages_hostname == "github.io" %}